-The 250-acre park-like campus is located adjacent to the scenic and recreationally-rich Canandaigua community, 45 minutes southeast of Rochester, in the heart of the Finger Lakes region.
+The 250-acre park-like campus is located adjacent to the scenic and recreationally rich Canandaigua community, 45 minutes southeast of Rochester, in the heart of the Finger Lakes region.
 The multi-level campus includes updated "smart" classrooms, science and computer laboratories, a simulated hospital nursing station, four recording studios, a large music rehearsal hall, a greenhouse, and a gymnasium, turf athletic fields and fitness center.
 The Williams-Insalaco Gallery 34 is open to the public and offers outstanding rotating art exhibits by students, alumni, faculty and special guests.
 The library houses a fine collection of books, periodicals and electronic resources to support the college's academic programs, as well as quiet study space and academic support services, where tutoring is available for students.
-In 2012, the College opened a Student Center, which includes an auditorium, an expanded cafeteria and bookstore, space for student activities and the College's Student Life offices.
-In addition, all enrollment services - Admissions, Financial Aid, Student Records, Student Accounts and Academic Advising, Career and Transfer Services - are reorganized into a One Stop Center, offering students a convenient, centralized location to address all of their enrollment needs.
+The Student Center includes an auditorium, cafeteria and bookstore, space for student activities and the College's Student Life offices.
+In addition, all enrollment services - Admissions, Financial Aid, Student Records, Student Accountsand Academic Advising, Career and Transfer Services - are reorganized into a One Stop Center, offering students a convenient, centralized location to address all of their enrollment needs.

 The beautiful foliage and tranquil setting of the campus have been preserved.
 Campus grounds include streams, ponds, nature trails, wooded areas, and outdoor classrooms.
 The grounds also include a number of scenic study spots, including a Serenity Garden, an arboretum, gazebo, and picnic pavilion.
-The College's unique Honors Program is housed just across the street from the main entrance to campus, in a freestanding Honors House.
 Additionally, the 48-acre Muller Field Station, located near the southern end of Honeoye Lake, and the College's East Hill Campus in Naples provide students with unique outdoor experiences.
 In 2015, the FLCC Viticulture and Wine Center, a teaching winery for the Viticulture and Wine Technology program, opened in Geneva.